 What about the Note 20?

-While this review focuses on the larger and more expensive (and better, if we're being honest) Galaxy Note 20 Ultra, the Note 20 is also available now starting at $999.
+While this review focuses on the larger and more expensive (and better, if we're being honest) Galaxy Note 20 Ultra, the Note 20 is also a reasonably good option for the right kind of user.

 There are a lot of differences between the two phones, but the main ones revolve around screen refresh rate, material use, and cameras.